 - Professor Tara Shears – University of Liverpool (Chair)

-- Professor Karen Edler – University of Bath (Deputy Chair)
+- Professor Karen Edler – Lund University (Deputy Chair)

 - Professor Carla Andreani – University of Rome “Tor Vergata”